Great Review for "Masters of Sex" Box-Set of All Four Seasons

 Caitlin Fitzgerald as Libby Masters (© Copyright: 2016 Showtime / IMDB)

-is strongest in its first two seasons.
+Masters of Sex is strongest in its first two seasons.
 The excitement of getting their groundbreaking sex study off the ground—starting clandestinely and inserting themselves into the study—makes for an especially intriguing beginning.
 Unsurprisingly, their unorthodox methods coupled with such a taboo topic has negative consequences for the two.
 As Bill is unable to find the kind of unrestricted support he wants and Virginia has to constantly contend with sexist comments and behavior from others in the hospital, they eventually decide to go out on their own.
 Getting to that point involves jumping from several hospitals, opening their own clinic, and publishing their first book, the seminal Human Sexual Response (1966).

 The wonderful performances by Sheen and Caplan, whose seamless chemistry is communicated through lingering looks and conversations layered with multiple meanings, cannot be underestimated.
 The complex series of changes and unforeseen circumstances that their relationship weathers remains engrossing (even as they can frequently be unlikable), in large part thanks to the charm of its leads.
 Similarly charming is Annaleigh Ashford as Betty DiMello, initially a lesbian sex worker instrumental in helping Bill start his study, and later the office manager for the Masters and Johnson clinic, is a standout.
 Ashford's no-nonsense Betty is as consistently funny as she is heartbreaking.
 Her relationship with Helen (Sarah Silverman) is beautiful and tragic, and Ashford is able to straddle both sides of Betty's life perfectly.